Education: B.A. in Studio Art from Colorado College, MFA at the University of New Mexico

 Keep scrolling to learn more about our middle school adventure-community service program, and get ready to unleash your adventurous spirit while helping some amazing animals!

 One of the seven natural wonders of world!
 Six thousand feet deep and 18 miles wide, the canyon is immense and kaleidoscopic with steep canyon walls and jutting mesas.

-The ultimate places to learn about and enjoy the splendor of the night sky are far from the light pollution of civilization.
+The best places to learn about and enjoy the splendor of the night sky are far from the light pollution of civilization.
 In specially protected dark sky parks, the light show is quite a reward on moonless and clear nights.